Diana, A-Level student

 Another reason I like Mathematics is because I like to challenge myself and try to do things I find difficult, or at least try doing them.
 It can stress me out, but the good thing is that Mathemtics can develop your thinking and make you more logical when approaching other things.

-Last year was quite challenging because I had to take my Russian exams.
+Last year was quite difficult because I had to take my Russian exams.
 They were my first official exams.
 It was quite challenging for me in terms of my emotional balance and my academic knowledge;.
 It’s different when you just study to learn something new, and when you have to sit serious exams.
 When you’re told to take exams you start to think you don’t know anything.
 You have to calm yourself down and tell yourself that you’re ready, and you do know everything.
-That was challenging for me.

 In the future, Diana would like to share her knowledge with others.